 Eventually, at 16 years old, her father sold her as a child bride to a man in an ‘arranged’ marriage for $3,000.
 Fortunately, her new husband didn’t prevent her from going to school and she was able to study until the 11th grade.
 But he raped and beat her.
 She was so heavily pregnant that when she eventually went to university, she could hardly walk to classes.

-With the implosion of the Afghan government in August 2021, her dreams of empowering women in her country collapsed, and even more her life and those of her daughters were in mortal danger.
+With the implosion of the Afghan government in August 2021, her dreams of empowering women in her country collapsed, and even more her life and those of her daughters were in mortal peril.
+She had been physically abused both by her husband and the Taliban.
 She would try, with her two children, to escape twice during the ‘not so great escape’ from the country.
-Taliban men searched her house several times, and she has had to go into hiding.
-Her husband declared that he intended to sell their daughter aged six in engagement to be married at 12-years-old.
-We moved very swiftly.
-She and her daughters had passports and we managed to get Visas for entry to a second country quite quickly.
-The application for Rukhsar’s was refused twice and on the third attempt, it was granted.
-She and her two daughters were whisked out of Afghanistan within a day and are now in a place of safety, registering as Refugees with the UNHCR.
+Shortly after, Taliban men searched her house several times, and she had to go into hiding moving between several safe houses.

-Tamkina was a women’s rights activist and journalist on local radio in Afghanistan.
-Her husband Samiullah worked as an aviation security officer at Kabul and Mazar-e-Sharif international airports.
+Abida was a women’s rights activist and journalist on local radio in Afghanistan.
+Her husband Azeem worked as an aviation security officer at Kabul and Mazar-e-Sharif international airports.
 At the time of the Taliban takeover, he received threatening messages from them to quit his job as in their opinion his job was in support of the United States and NATO.

 She went into hiding with relatives and after a few days three of her female colleagues joined her.
 The Taliban found out about their hideout and raided the house.
 The Taliban beat up all the occupants.

 The arrestees repented as well for their past work as women's rights activists and committed to the Taliban to stop their activism.
-The next day, Tamkina and Samiullah left Mazar-e-Sharif for Kabul and lived in another hideout until they managed to navigate safe passage to a second country.
+The next day, Abida and Azeen left Mazar-e-Sharif for Kabul and lived in another safe house until they managed to navigate safe passage to a second country.
 They entered a second country crossing the border on 19 December 2021.
 They are being supported in a second country by Flight from Plight until we can find them refuge in a third country.
+They are applying to the UNHCR, Germany and Spain and are due for interviews.

 We carry out due diligence to ensure candidates are genuine, raise funds, send these through [not easy when the banks there are running out of cash] for paperwork, travel etc. and support them in a second country whilst we prepare evidence for application for resettlement in third countries.
 We follow strict security protocols, communicating only via encryption because emails are not secure, and the Taliban are all across WhatsApp.
 We are advised by a retired Major General who served in Afghanistan, has an extensive network of contacts there and is a specialist in extraction.
 He has extracted some 270 vulnerable people so far and rising by the week.